-Despite its description as a “placebo”, and being mentioned as much as 50 times in the publication, a placebo has by definition no active ingredient.
+Despite its description as a “placebo”, and being mentioned as many as 50 times in the publication, a placebo has by definition no active ingredient.
 Merck’s adjuvant Aluminium Hydroxyphosphate Sulphate (AAHS) is neither a placebo nor inactive but is actually a very potent adjuvant contained in the vaccine.
 Its purpose is to stimulate immunity and maintain a high and prolonged immune response.
 Its use as a control may mask both harms and differences in effectiveness between arms, something that none of the four data sources report.
 The manuscript does not explain any of this nor are readers warned of the presence of fragments of DNA in the AAHS mesh, of possible recombinant origin.

 The practical consequence of using the Gardasil adjuvant as a control is that the clinical difference being estimated is Gardasil plus adjuvant versus adjuvant alone.
 Mistakes and misreporting of this type seem unlikely to have occurred by chance and leave readers wondering how regulators and journal editors could have missed the facts, considering that all the pivotal trials of Gardasil had the same comparator.
-What is needed is a trial comparing Gardasil and it AAHS adjuvant with an inactive placebo control.
+What is needed is a trial comparing Gardasil and its AAHS adjuvant with an inactive placebo control.

 The third and last example of sponsor bias comes from the JUPITER trial of the cholesterol lowering drug rosuvastatin.
-JUPITER tested the effects of the statins in preventing primary cardiovascular events in asymptomatic people with elevated C-reactive protein (Ridker et al. 2008).
+JUPITER tested the effects of the statin in preventing primary cardiovascular events in asymptomatic people with elevated C-reactive protein (Ridker et al. 2008).
 JUPITER is a significant trial as it was the first trial to test statin use in primary prevention.
 It is on the basis of the results of trials like JUPITER that the indications for statin use have been expanded to include primary prevention.
 Although there is little debate about the benefits of statin therapy in those at higher risk of cardiovascular disease, recently attention has shifted to the trade-off between benefits and harms in those prescribed statins for primary prevention.
-Higher dose of statins are known to be associated with Rhabdomyolysis, leading to renal and respiratory failure, but the debate is now on the uncertainty about rates of less serious harms (especially myalgia and low grade myopathy) in populations at lower risk of cardiovascular disease.
+Higher doses of statins are known to be associated with Rhabdomyolysis, leading to renal and respiratory failure, but the debate is now on the uncertainty about rates of less serious harms (especially myalgia and low grade myopathy) in populations at lower risk of cardiovascular disease.
 Although not immediately life threatening, the impact of these potential harms on quality of life and remaining mobility, especially in frail elderly people, as statins are extended to wider and older populations, make them potentially very important (CTT 2019).
 The debate swings between the conclusions drawn by the influential Oxford-based Cholesterol Treatment Trialists’ (CTT) Collaboration on the basis of their series of individual participants data (IPD) meta-analysis (Collins et al. 2016) on one side, and evidence from observational studies on the other (Abramson et al.2013, Malhotra 2013).
 The CTT director insists that the benefits of statin use in primary prevention of cardiovascular disease outweigh their harms (the incidence of which they estimate at 1 in 10,000 users (Demasi 2018).
 These observations seem to be contradicted by numerous large surveys, and observational studies report that users quit mainly because of harms.

 The original CTT protocol (CTT 1995) made no mention of harms, concentrating instead only on potential benefits (see Table III), while by 2016 the CTT was actively seeking harms data from their trials holdings, as they had based their analyses of IPD mostly on publications.
 (CTT 2016).
 No results are available from this proposed analysis at the time of writing.
 Bias and distortion lie in originally ignoring harms and in analyzing individual data without reference to the source clinical study reports and especially in not checking the definitions, severity scales and case report forms.
 This is where such harms would be recorded.
 Examination of the relevant parts of the JUPITER protocol and blank or model case report form would provide the answer.
 The JUPITER protocol suggests recording adverse events as follows: